 Maybe she’s not the superwoman I wanted her to be.

-When you get more specific about your feelings you have more options.
+When you get more specific about your feelings, you have more options.

-With time and practice you can get to the heart of the matter more quickly.
+With time and practice, you can get to the heart of the matter more quickly.

 The assumption we’re working with is – you need to fuel your body and fullness-satiety is a need.
 Nobody can work very well with their feelings if your body needs fuel.
 Get something to eat and check in with yourself.
-Nourish your body at the beginning signs of hunger.
+Nourish your body at the beginning of signs of hunger.